CircuitSetup/Split-Single-Phase-Energy-Meter/Software/EmonESP/readme.md

 #### Library errors

-- If compiling fails because PubSubClient.h library cannot be found.
-Open the Library Manager again (Sketch > Include Library > Library Manager) and search for 'PubSubClient', install.
+- If compiling fails because AsyncMqttClient.h library cannot be found. go to https://github.com/marvinroger/async-mqtt-client and copy the library to your Arduino/libraries folder
 - For the ESP32, you will probably need these libraries (installed to Arduino/libraries):
     - https://github.com/me-no-dev/AsyncTCP
     - https://github.com/me-no-dev/ESPAsyncWebServer